waleed-kotib/VC_Proj/README.txt

       data may "get stuck" in the server if karma is too low.
 This only happend if you does a lot of drawings in a short period of time.

+Removable Drives:

+    You can have the Coccinella application on a USB stick, or similar device, and keep the complete preferences etc. on this device without touching the normal drive (not implemented on linux).
+If you want this to be effective already when you start Coccinella, just make an empty file on this drive as indicated below:

+    G:\CoccinellaPrefs\WBPREFS.TXT        (Windows)
+    "/CoccinellaPrefs/Whiteboard Prefs"   (Mac OS X; no quotes)

+    You may also do this switch from the Preferences settings, the General panel.

 Documentation:

     The source code is the only documentation.
 At least so far ;-)